influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | :---------------- | :----------------- |
 | 11.34020618556701 | 88.65979381443299  |

-The results is that 88.66% of time is in the `OK` state and 11.34% of time is in the `NOK` state.
+The result shows that 88.66% of time production is in the `OK` state, and that 11.34% of time, production is in the `NOK` state.

 #### Mosaic visualization